21st Ohio Infantry

 - Tenting With Tom: Descriptives of Life for a Private Soldier in the 21st Ohio Volunteer Infantry Regiment.
 Liberty P. Warner 21st OVI.
 Tentmate of Tom Custer who was the brother of George A. Custer. pgs.
 25-26.
 The Guidon.
 Vol. 3.
 No. 1.
 October.
 1999

-- Regimental Colors of the 21st O.V.I.
+- Colors of the 21st O.V.I.
 Painting and Original Photo.
 Fight for the Colors.
 Ohio Historical Society.
 Columbus.
 Ohio.
 2000

 - Tom Custer: Ride to Glory. by Carl F. Day.
 Tom Custer 21st OVI.
 Biography of George A. Custer's brother.
 301 pgs. ill. maps.
 Arthur H. Clark Co.
 Spokane.
 Washington.
 2002.
 Ohio State University.
 Main Stacks.
 Call# E525.5 21st .D39 2002